4 Key Reasons to Promote from Within at Your Company

 The true value of retention.

 If there's no path for them to grow, or external leaders come in and mess up the culture of their team, you will lose good people.
 Walking out the door with them will be all kinds of valuable knowledge.
-That's why David Rodriguez, CHRO of Marriott, is so bullish on the value of a retaining your workforce long-term.
+That's why David Rodriguez, CHRO of Marriott, is so bullish on the value of retaining your workforce long-term.

 It's also how Maia Josebachvili of Greenhouse calculated a stunning value for keeping your best people around for the long haul: